-Ok, that’s just mean.
-But interacting with legal professionals isn’t always the easiest or most pleasant—and sometimes it’s so lousy you are left wondering about where to draw the line.
-Of course it’s up to you whether the value you are getting out of legal counsel is worthwhile, but here are five signs you may want to take your business elsewhere.
+Interacting with legal professionals isn’t always the easiest or most pleasant—and sometimes it’s so lousy you are left wondering about where to draw the line.
+Of course it’s up to you whether the value you are getting out of legal counsel is worthwhile, but how do you know when you should fire your lawyer?
+Here are five signs to look out for.

 1. They don’t say “Yes, and…”